29 DANGER

 b) He has lost the way.

 The person represented here has committed serious crimes and is therefore dealt with severely.
-This ends the time of danger.
+This brings the time of danger to an end.